MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/Theme.md

 )
 ```

-If a name is missing from the Theme input property, the component will default to the value which was contained in the default Theme Table.
+If a name is missing from the Theme input property, the component will fall back to an internal default.

 Color values are all provided as Hex text.

-Size values are all provided as Number.
+Size values are all provided as Number, and follow the existing sizes used within Power Platform for font sizes, padding etc.

 ### Customizable Properties